IThreeM/ICP-3D-Metaverse/resources/user_guide.md

       - As a list of Neighbors
       - Within the Webspace by clicking on the left-bottom corner button “Open Menu” and on “Load Neighbors” there for the neighbors to be visualized
     - See the Webspace’s info (including its name, description and also some info about its owner)
-    - Go to the OIM app to create your own Webspace and more
+    - Go to the IThreeM app to create your own Webspace and more

 ## Enjoy all the Webspaces in the ICP 3D Metaverse and designing your personal Webspace(s) as part of the community!